schindlershadow/ComputerCraft-Item-Storage-System/README.md

  Required mods: ComputerCraft

- storageServer.lua - Server file (rename to startup for autostart)

- storageClient.lua - Client files (supports pocket computers with wireless modem)

- A .settings file on the server will be generated at first boot, edit this file with the name of your export chest and any import chests
+ Installation:
+  `pastebin run nziARhYn`

+  It is reccomended to label your import, export and crafting chest before running the install

- The name of the chest will be displayed in chat when you rightclick the modem, click on the name to copy to clipboard
+ The network name of the chest will be displayed in chat when you rightclick the modem its connected to, click on the name to copy to clipboard.
+You can now paste this during install using (Ctrl + V)

+  Import chests are chests where if any item is entered, it will automatically be pulled into the system

+  Export chests are chests where a client can request items be sent to.
+This must be configured on both the server and client side

+  Crafting chest is the chest the system puts items into for the crafty turtle to grab.
+This is only needed if autocrafting is enabled.
+This chest should be located on the block above your crafty turtle.
+An import chest must also be set under the turtle

+  Any chest on the network not set to be a crafting, import or export chest will be used for item storage

  Supports just about any type of storage block